travis-ci/docs-travis-ci-com/user/imports.md

 The main source of configuration for your build is the `.travis.yml` file stored in your repository.
 Now you can import up to five configuration snippets into your `.travis.yml`, so you can update multiple repositories making only one change.

-> Configuration imports is currently in beta.
+> BETA Configuration imports is currently in beta.
+Please leave feedback on the [Community forum](https://travis-ci.community/c/early-releases).
 {: .beta }

 ## Example